rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ### Additional Considerations

-- **Bias and Overfitting Risk:** Early-stage training data are often sparse or imbalanced, which increases the risk of overfitting, particularly with high-capacity models such as deep **neural networks**.
+- **Bias and Overfitting Risk:** Since early-stage data can be sparse or imbalanced, overfitting is a critical risk—particularly with high-capacity models like **neural networks**.
 To mitigate this, regularization methods, dropout layers, and k-fold cross-validation are rigorously applied to enhance model robustness.

 - **Realistic User Constraints:** Practical design decisions frequently depend on subjective factors—such as aesthetics, budget constraints, or policy requirements—that are difficult to quantify in purely performance-driven models.
 This workflow supports **manual overrides** and **designer-in-the-loop feedback integration** to ensure human expertise and preferences are effectively incorporated alongside automated optimization.